EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Reduction of the conflict to Washington power dynamics
+Reduction of conflict to Washington power dynamics

 Omission of regional stakes (Hezbollah, Lebanon, Hormuz)